nest/nest-simulator/doc/htmldoc/whats_new/v3.7/index.rst

 Connectivity concepts
 ---------------------

-The documentation on :ref:`connection_management` now serves as a living reference for the connection rules defined in the article "Connectivity concepts in neuronal network modeling" [1]_.
+The documentation on :ref:`connectivity_concept` now serves as a living reference for the connection rules defined in the article "Connectivity concepts in neuronal network modeling" [1]_.

 References
 ----------